 Recommended White Chalky Toenail Treatment Option:

-Just remember as long as your moisturize you will do great, this is just one recommended option.
+Just remember, as long as you moisturize, you will do great; this is just one recommended option.

 Diagnosis of White Toenail Diseases:

-- This means the nail was bumped or slammed on that part of the nail.
+- White horizontal lines on the toenail mean the nail was bumped or slammed on that part of the nail.

 - I know I get this regularly when I catch my finger in a closing door or drawer.

-- This will eventually grow out and go away.
+- These white marks and white horizontal lines will eventually grow out and go away.

 2)White superficial onychomycosis: